 The diabetes technology area has grown so much over the years.
 There are a number of companies jumping into the field with different ways to pump insulin.
 We've listed a few below.

-Status: 510K review pending, needs major partner to launch
+Status: 510K review pending, needs a major partner to launch

-Debiotech has been working on their MEMS Nanopump technology for many years.
+Debiotech has been working on its MEMS Nanopump technology for many years.
 MEMS (Micro-Electro-Mechanical System) puts all the system programming on a tiny chip.
-Like the other patch pumps, it's a 2 part system: the reservoir with pumping mechanism that attaches to your body and the display device.
+Like the other patch pumps, it’s a 2 part system: the reservoir with a pumping mechanism that attaches to your body and the display device.

 Status: Has FDA approval.
 Acquired by Roche in March 2010.
 Predicted to launch in 2012.